Renters insurance from $–.––/moin

 Remember, these terms accomplish different goals.

 To give your landlord additional interest status, you only need the landlord or company name and email.
-If you don’t have an email, you can enter the physical address, and we can send them a copy of the additional insured endorsement.
+If you don’t have an email, you can enter the physical address, and we can send them a copy of the additional interest endorsement.

 Final Thoughts: Renters Insurance Additional Interest vs. Named Insured